Welcome to today's edition of the Rush 24-7 podcast.

 They're going to McCain.

-I just I sit here, you know, I really marvel at how cleverly the drive-by media convinces everybody in this country that the Republicans and essentially are a finished party.
+I just, I sit here, you know, I really marvel at how cleverly the drive-by media convinces everybody in this country that the Republicans essentially are a finished party.

-They're really so small and so out of touch, and no, didn't they just finished?
+They're really so small and so out of touch, and it's finished.

 And the Democrats are this giant juggernaut, loved by the American people almost as the American people love their gods.